KaterinaZaharieva/DevOpsProject/README.md

 docker run -p 5001:5000 devops-project
 ```

-Now navigate to localhost:5001, and you should see the “” message.
+Now navigate to localhost:5001, and you should see the “Hello!
+I am a Flask application running on {socket number}” message.

 # Running in Kubernetes